richakumari0311/ai-research-agent/README.md

 ## Limitations and Known Issues

-- Groq free tier has token-per-minute limits; the system handles this with automatic retry and exponential backoff
+- Groq free tier has token-per-minute limits; the system retries automatically with exponential backoff only when a 429 is hit
 - ChromaDB is local and in-memory; for production use Pinecone or Qdrant
 - Report quality depends on Serper search result relevance